-The first International House of Pancakes® ("IHOP®") restaurant opened in 1958 in Toluca Lake, California.
+The first International House of Pancakes[®] ("IHOP[®]") restaurant opened in 1958 in Toluca Lake, California.
 Since that time, the Company or its predecessors have engaged in the development, franchising and operation of IHOP restaurants.
 In November 2007, we completed the acquisition of Applebee's International, Inc., which became our wholly-owned subsidiary.
-Through various subsidiaries we own, franchise and operate two restaurant concepts: Applebee's Neighborhood Grill & Bar®, ("Applebee's"), in the bar and grill segment of the casual dining category of the restaurant industry, and IHOP, in the family dining category of the restaurant industry.
+Through various subsidiaries we own, franchise and operate two restaurant concepts: Applebee's Neighborhood Grill & Bar[®], ("Applebee's"), in the bar and grill segment of the casual dining category of the restaurant industry, and IHOP, in the family dining category of the restaurant industry.
 References herein to Applebee's and IHOP restaurants are to these two restaurant concepts, whether operated by franchisees, area licensees or the Company.
 Retail sales at restaurants that are operated by franchisees and area licensees are not attributable to the Company.
-Unless the context reflects otherwise, franchisees and area licensees are referred to collectively as franchisees and restaurants operated by them are referred to collectively as franchise restaurants.
+Unless the context reflects otherwise, franchisees and area licensees are referred to collectively as franchise restaurants.
 With more than 3,600 restaurants combined in 17 countries and over 400 franchisees, DineEquity is one of the largest full-service restaurant companies in the world.